rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-Next, you can use it in your `signUp` resolver function by passing it to the token creation.
-The `sign` method of JWT takes care of the rest.
-In addition, you can pass in a third argument for setting an expiration date for a token.
-In this case, the token is only valid for 30 minutes.
-Afterward, a user would need to sign in again.
+Next, use it in your `signUp` resolver function by passing it to the token creation.
+The `sign` method of JWT handles the rest.
+You can also pass in a third argument for setting an expiration time or date for a token.
+In this case, the token is only valid for 30 minutes, after which a user has to sign in again.

 {{< highlight javascript "hl_lines=1 3 5 6 7 19 27" >}}
 import jwt from 'jsonwebtoken';